 Use a Scalp Scrub

 Jamal suggests using a gentle scrub one to two times a week.
 "Oily dandruff is indeed on the mild end of the psoriasis spectrum," she tells us.
-Since psoriasis is an inflammatory disease, Jamal warns not to scrub, brush, or scratch the scalp too vigorously, as that could create a worse outcome for the irritated area(s).

 Jamal highlights a few other helpful key ingredients to keep an eye out for when switching up shampoos, such as zinc pyrithione, ketoconazole, and apple cider vinegar.
-These ingredients can be found in products like Head & Shoulders Dandruff Shampoo and will help reduce the number of organisms, again decreasing the overgrowth that characterizes oily dandruff.
+These ingredients can be found in products like Head & Shoulders Dandruff Shampoo and are meant to help reduce the number of organisms, again decreasing the overgrowth that characterizes oily dandruff.
 You'll also want ingredients that reduce scales, she says, such as salicylic acid, willow bark, or phenol.
 Tar derivatives can also help at reducing inflammation.

 Once you've switched the type of shampoo you're using, it's time to put those key ingredients to work.
 Gaunitz states that washing your hair daily with a natural shampoo and conditioner with the right properties to fight oily dandruff is part of slowly but surely eliminating excess buildup.